thisrod/theglist/README.md

 Theoretical Physics Checklists
 ===

 These checklists maintain the scientific computing environment of the Theoretical Physics group at Swinburne University of Technology.
 We use this environment to run phase space simulations of quantum dynamics.
-The lists describe two types of procedures, bacukup and restore.
+The lists describe two types of procedures, backup and restore.
 Restore creates the environment from scratch, while backup uploads data to the cloud in order that the restore process can do that.

 Much scientific software is maintained by amateurs.
 Therefore a working scientific computing system is a fast-moving target, and the restore checklists are usually out of date: you will need to modify some steps to sucessfully run them.
-The steps that give you copies of the lists and a web browser should be reliable.
+The initial steps, which give you copies of the lists, should be reliable.

 Which list to run